Police officer sacked after sexual relationship with crime victim

 A police officer who started a sexual relationship with a victim of crime has been sacked.

+The victim did not want to support a criminal investigation when the matter was reported last year.

-Bedfordshire Police officer Dermot Dunne attacked the woman plying her with a sedative, it was alleged.
+She had told police Dunne sexually assaulted her one night after plying her with a sedative.
+The allegation was not proven by the panel.

-He becomes the 10th Bedfordshire Police officer in a year to be dismissed by the force for gross misconduct – five of whom were for sexual offences.
+He becomes the 10th Bedfordshire Police officer in a year to be dismissed by the force for gross misconduct.

 Chief Constable Trevor Rodenhurst said Dunne’s behaviour was “appalling and completely unacceptable”.